 Striking the sand in frustration or anger.

-But the player gets the general penalty if his or her actions in touching the sand improve the conditions affecting the stroke in breach of Rule 8.1a.
+But the player gets the general penalty if their actions in touching the sand improve the conditions affecting the stroke in breach of Rule 8.1a.
 (See also Rules 8.2 and 8.3 for limitations on improving or worsening other physical conditions to affect play.)(3) No Restrictions After Ball Is Played Out of Bunker.
-After a ball in a bunker is played and it is outside the bunker, the player may:
+After a ball in a bunker is played and it is outside the bunker, or a player has taken or intends to take relief outside the bunker, the player may:

 Touch sand in the bunker without penalty under Rule 12.2b(1), and